alanng10/class-lang/Docue/Article/Single/a.md

 Calling Final maide on Bool or Int does nothing, only returns Bool true.

+Single System modules Bool and Int classes has no comp defined on them.

 Single does not need shared comp.
 Single has ShareOperate that results shared instance.
 This is enough element to do any share.